 - can serve government, but must also serve non-government, profit-seeking customers.

 Going by this precise definition, the list of early commercial launch vehicles narrows considerably.
 Our definition also excludes what some might consider the world’s first “commercial launch.”
 In September of 1982, a Texas company called Space Services Inc. of America launched a modified Minuteman rocket —leased from NASA and dubbed Conestoga I—to an altitude of 192 miles above sea level.
-Based on our framework, the Conestoga vehicle was not a commercial rocket.
+Based on our framework, the Conestoga vehicle did not constitute a commercial rocket launch.
 It was instead a government rocket operated by a commercial company.

 By the early 1990s, private aerospace companies had recognized the untapped commercial potential of space and were experimenting with developing their own truly commercial launch vehicles.
 Of particular note was Orbital Sciences Corporation, the aerospace giant which merged with Alliant Techsystems in early 2015 to form today’s Orbital ATK.